 Pottery Barn has a Washed Grainsack fabric that I like, but after doing some research on fabric durability, I am afraid it will pill over time due to its loose weave and fabric combination.
 In addition, although their other linen fabrics are beautiful, they’re not very practical for a family sectional.

-Another option I’m considering is having a sectional made by Whittaker Designs.
+Another option I’m considering is having a sectional sofa made by a local upholsterer, Whittaker Designs.
 This will allow me to source from hundreds of fabrics and a variety of styles to get exactly what we want.

 What do you think?
 Is there a particular sectional style you prefer or a fabric you are drawn to?
 Have you found a sectional that is super comfy or a linen-look fabric that stands the test of time?
 I’d love to have your feedback!